Kotlin/dataframe/docs/StardustDocs/topics/toHTML.md

 ### Configuring display for individual output

 `toHTML` is useful if you want to configure how a single cell is displayed.
-To configure the display for the entire notebook, please refer to the [Jupyter Notebooks](jupyterRendering.md) section.
+To configure the display for the entire notebook, please refer to [Jupyter Notebooks](jupyterRendering.md) section.

 <!---FUN configureCellOutput-->